Skip to main content

 Edit and publish protected apps

-Once the app is protected, builders can make edits to the app from the app builder.
-Each thread in the Chat tab functions as a branch in the git model.
-Learn more about threading.
+Once the app is protected, builders can make edits to the app from the app builder using threads in the Chat tab or manually in the Code tab.
+Branches are managed from the Change History tab.
+Learn more about threads and branches.

 Create a new published version